skyfe79/Awesome/README.md

 - [ftgles](https://github.com/cdave1/ftgles) - A truetype font rendering library for OpenGL ES on iOS devices (iPad and iPhone)
 - [Zlib](https://github.com/truszkowski/Zlib) - compress and decompress based on zlib
 - [liteqr](https://github.com/jverkoey/liteqr) - Lite QR Reader in Objective C ported from zxing
+- [MonkVG](https://github.com/micahpearlman/MonkVG) - MonkVG is an OpenVG 1.1 like vector graphics API implementation optimized for game use currently using an OpenGL ES backend that should be compatible with any HW that supports OpenGL ES 2.0 which includes most iOS and Android devices.

 ## CSS